 We’ve been all but hermetically sealed off from the world for the past two years in support of zero-Covid.
-Who wants to spend as the cost of a holiday, a family visit or a business trip?
+Who wants to spend weeks in quarantine as the cost of a holiday, a family visit or a business trip?

 The authorities need look no further than their own increasingly frantic actions to see that their ability to keep out Covid-19 is being stretched to breaking point.
 It’s time to reconsider the city’s approach.